strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ## Managing API tokens

-API tokens allow Content API users to authenticate their queries.
+API tokens allow users to authenticate their Content API queries (see Developer Documentation).
 Administrators can manage API tokens through the *Global settings > API Tokens* sub-section of the settings interface.

 <!-- screenshot -->